Julia0027/DESYSummerProject2023/README.md

     · Extracts the light curves for the variable source and the expected detection (with the stated configurations).<br>
     · Fits the expected detection data to regain the original spectra.<br>
     <br>
 As a remark, the code is written so that the notebooks from the second and third folder can access the IRFs obtained and stored in the first folder.
-The licence is detailed in a separate file.  <br>
+The MIT licence for the repository is detailed in the separate LICENCE file.  <br>
 The report resulting from this summer project, using the code provided in this repository, is also provided in the pdf file in this repository. <br>
 Thank you!